British Food and Drink Grows in Popularity

 Changing demands and tastes in modern China

-The rise of the middle classes in China has been well documented.
-There are now over 350 million middle class consumers.
-This has dramatically changed tastes, demands and the expectations of more discerning, wealthier consumer.
+The rise of the middle class in China has been well documented.
+There are now over 350 million middle-class consumers.
+This has dramatically changed tastes, demands, and the expectations of more discerning, wealthier consumers.
 There have also been many domestic food scandals and issues with quality which has increased demand for imported F&B products from the UK.

 Pizza Express sets sights on further Chinese expansion

 Pizza Express has ramped up its expansion in Asia by acquiring its Chinese franchise partner.
-The deals sees the company, which itself was bought by Chinese investment group Hony Capital for £900m last July, take control of 27 restaurants in Hong Kong, Shanghai and Shenzhen.
+The deal sees the company, which itself was bought by Chinese investment group Hony Capital for £900m last July, take control of 27 restaurants in Hong Kong, Shanghai, and Shenzhen.
 With this acquisition, it is confirmed that expansion in China is part of the future growth strategy for the firm.

 Pizza Express has adapted its menu to suit Chinese tastes by including ingredients such as aromatic duck and Sichuanese spices.
 However, the popularity of western food in China is growing and with their early market entry, they have been well placed to take advantage of this.

-Above you can see how Pizza Express tailor themselves to the market with a stylized image of Shanghai’s famous Pudong skyline on their official website.
-The tag line of ‘celebrating 10 years in China’ is associated with the growth of Shanghai, the Pudong Skyline was indeed essentially non-existent ten years ago.
+Above you can see how Pizza Express tailors itself to the market with a stylized image of Shanghai’s famous Pudong skyline on their official website.
+The tagline of ‘celebrating 10 years in China’ is associated with the growth of Shanghai, the Pudong Skyline was indeed essentially nonexistent ten years ago.